Person-0/Person-0/README.md

 *Things I'm working on lately are :*

- - An FPS game using Three.JS
+ - A super secret app
  - https://bluzed.github.io/